002 How to Paint on Silk Podcast – AIR PENS

-Today’s video is the very first How to Paint on Silk Podcast which I launched in 2014 — I’m chatting with Lynne Taylor.
+Today’s video is the second How to Paint on Silk Podcast which I launched in 2014 — I’ve got a great question from Angie.

 I created 5 in my first short Podcast Series, and I’m ready to start making more!

 Let me know what you think!
 If you have any questions, I’d love to add them to upcoming Podcast episodes!
 Pop over to the Contact page and let me know – thank you!

 Hi this is Teena Hughes from howtopaintonsilk.com